 These databases are organized around objects rather than actions and data rather than logic.
 This makes them ideal for storing large volumes of multimedia data, such as images, videos, audio files, and documents, which can be defined as data objects.

-Object-oriented databases are particularly well-suited for applications which requires a large amount of data storage and retrieval.
+Object-oriented databases are particularly well-suited for applications that require a large amount of data storage and retrieval.
 For example, video streaming sites often use object-oriented databases to store and access their video files quickly and efficiently.

 Object-oriented databases can also store medical records, customer information, and large data sets.